2026 VENDORS

 Dina Garvey

-I create one of a kind, hand painted and lettered artwork inspired by my forever home in the Adirondacks.
+Dina creates one of a kind, hand painted and lettered artwork inspired by her forever home in the Adirondacks.
 All pieces are created by me using locally harvested, recycled, and wearable materials with paints that are made using a mixture of acrylics, native plants/flowers, binders and thickeners that create unique hues and textures.

 • Betty and Pat Hendrick Original Art and Cards